-A Gaspé road trip has long been on my travel bucket list.
+A Gaspe Peninsula road trip has long been on my travel bucket list.
 When I first saw an image of Percé Rock jetting out into the Atlantic, I decided then and there that I would visit.
 I was probably ten years old or so at the time but I was determined to visit this unique part of Canada.
-Well, it took a pandemic, but I finally got there this past fall.
+Well, it took a pandemic, but I finally got there.

-The Gaspé Peninsula, also called Gaspésie, is a 31,000 km² chunk of Quebec in the south-eastern part of the province.
-It has a natural border of the St. Lawrence River to the north, the gulf of the Saint Lawrence and the Atlantic Ocean to the east, and Chaleur Bay and the province of New Brunswick to the south.
+The Gaspe Peninsula, also called Gaspesie, is a 31,000 km² chunk of Quebec in the southeastern part of the province.
+It has a natural border of the St. Lawrence River to the north, the Gulf of Saint Lawrence and the Atlantic Ocean to the east, and Chaleur Bay and the province of New Brunswick to the south.

 How Long Does it Take to Drive Around the Gaspé Peninsula?

-Route 132 completes a full circle around Gaspé Peninsula with the majority of the road following the shoreline.
-This makes a Gaspé road trip incredibly easy to navigate and is one of the most scenic drives in Canada if not North America.
+Route 132 completes a full circle around Gaspesie with the majority of the road following the shoreline.
+This makes a Gaspe Peninsula road trip incredibly easy to navigate and is one of the most scenic drives in Canada if not North America.

-Initially, I set out to complete this Gaspé road trip in just three days.
+Initially, I set out to complete this Gaspe Peninsula road trip in just three days.
 I quickly found that this was not enough time to see and do everything on my list.

-Since it took me so long to finally get out to Gaspé, I decided to stretch my itinerary to five days.
+Since it took me so long to finally get out to Gaspesie, I decided to stretch my itinerary to five days.
 In retrospect, this was still a hurried pace.
-If /when I do this trip again, I will take a full week to enjoy all there is to see and do.
+If /when I do this trip again, I will take a full week to enjoy all I can see and do.

-That said, here is my five day itinerary.
+That said, here is my five-day Gaspe Peninsula road trip itinerary.

 Day 1 – Québec City to Matane

-My first stop was just 170 km east of Quebec city in Kamouraska, a charming town full of colourful buildings, galleries, and unique shops.
+My first stop on this Quebec City to Gaspé road trip was just 170 km east of the city in Kamouraska, a charming town full of colourful buildings, galleries, and unique shops.
 It’s a great spot for a mid-morning stop to stretch your legs and grab a coffee.

 Continuing east for 30 minutes you will arrive in the picturesque city of Rivière-du-Loup.
 Although there is plenty to see and do here, I left most of my exploring for my last night on the return trip.
 Still, if the weather is good, capitalize on it and visit Parc des Chutes (Falls Park).
 This small set of trails is structured around a historic hydroelectric power station that has recently been restored.
 It is highlighted by a 33-metre (108-foot) waterfall which you can walk above via the trail over the damn.